flox/pkgdb/docs/registry.md

 ## Fields

-You must provide at least 1 `input`.
+You must provide at least one `input`.
+The _keys_ in this attribute set correspond to keys in the `priority` list, and are often used in the output of `search` and `resolve` invocations.

 The `from` fields in each `input` are _flake references_ like those seen in `flake.nix` files, being either a URL string or an attribute set representation.